 There are a few breeders who export wild betta fish from Southeast Asia.
 Frank’s Bettas, is a well-known exporter from Thailand.
 In Singapore, Iven Betta is also a reputable source of wild-type betta fish.
 Just note that not all species will be available at all times, you need to keep going back to see what’s for sale.

 WC, F1 & F2

-The behaviour of WC fish may be prone to stress as they were born outside an aquarium.
-On the other hand, F2 fish are typically less colorful due to in-breeding.
-We therefore recommend F1 fish, as they will be better for life in an aquarium and display strong coloration.
+Wild-caught fish may be prone to stress as they were born outside an aquarium.
+On the other hand, F2 fish are typically less colorful due to inbreeding.
+F1 is generally the best choice.

 Froese, R., and D. Pauly.
 Editors.
 2019.
 FishBase.
 World Wide Web electronic publication. www.fishbase.org, (12/2019).

 “Labyrinth Organ”.
 Seriouslyfish.Com, 2020, https://www.seriouslyfish.com/glossary/l/labyrinth-organ.
 Accessed 2 June 20.

 Betta Albimarginata.
 Seriously Fish, 2020, https://www.seriouslyfish.com/species/betta-albimarginata/.
 Accessed 2 June 2020.